 8.4.2.161 Extended Cluster Report element

 The Extended Cluster Report element is used to report the cluster synchronization and control information to the cluster probe requester CDMG PCP or AP by the S-PCP/S-AP of a CDMG PCP or AP cluster.
 The Extended Cluster Report element is also used by an S-AP to report the cluster information of the S-APs within the same CCSS for a PCP or AP that intends to join the centralized cluster.
-This element can be included in the DMG Beacon frame, and the Probe Response frame.
+This element can be included in the DMG Beacon frame, Announce frame and the Probe Response frame.
 The Extended Cluster Report element is shown in Figure 8-401bq.